Critter of the Week. A grumpy crab Liocarcinus corrugatus

 This week’s critter belongs to the swimming crabs family, or portunids, which are easily recognised by their flatted last legs, shaped like paddles which are both used for swimming and as spades that help them burrow into the soft sediments of the seafloor.
 Together, with their streamlined flattened bodies, these paddles make them powerful swimmers that can move around the water at high speed.
 The rest of the time they hide half-buried in the soft sediments at the bottom where they can ambush their prey.

-This species was originally described from Plymouth, England, and has an almost world-wide distribution from northern Europe, the Mediterranean, western African and the Red Sea, Japan, Australia and New Zealand (a map of the known distribution can be seen on the link below).
+This species was originally described from Plymouth, England, and has an almost world-wide distribution from northern Europe, the Mediterranean, western African and the Red Sea, Japan, Australia and New Zealand.

 That their larval stages have been found in high abundances under drifting clumps of algae probably contributes to their wide distribution.